 Betsy McCall co-founded the Art Monastery Project in 2007, an international arts organization dedicated to applying the collaborative and intentional “social sculpture” of monastic life to art-making and creativity.In 2013, she published the book “Hosting Transformation: Stories from the Edge of Changemaking.”
 Garnering degrees from Yale University and San Francisco Art Institute, Betsy’s large-scale pattern-based drawings and videos have been exhibited from San Francisco and New York to Amsterdam and Rome.
-Aside from numerous silent retreats (Spirit Rock and Goenka Vipassana), Betsy now lives part of the year at Green Dragon Zen Temple in Marin County, CA.
+Aside from numerous silent retreats (Spirit Rock and Goenka Vipassana), Betsy now lives part of the year at Green Dragon Zen Temple in Muir Beach, Marin County, CA.

 Recently, Raphael Sacks has sung, danced, made theater and taught yoga in New York, Italy, Belgium, Netherlands, Berlin, Stockholm, Dubai.
 He is a founding member of Loom Ensemble and a core organizer/administrator for the Art Monastery Project.
 NYC credits include performances at BAM with Meredith Monk; Lincoln Center with Urban Research Theater; and La MaMa with Loom Ensemble.

 Neva Cockrell, Founder of Catalyst Physical Theater Company and member of the Board of Directors of the Art Monastery, will be developing a physical training technique as well as a show to be presented to the public at the end of the program.